 However, just because lots of artists are beginning to think outside of the box, doesn’t mean they can’t be corrupted just like the major label way of life that preceded them.
 Wu Tang’s Once Upon a Time in Shaolin, for example, is an absurd twist on this entire concept.
 The one-off album masquerades as fine art, sitting in it’s fancy silver nickel case locked away in the mountains of Marrakech like a gratuitous nuke in a Bond villain's hideout, while private buyers are vetted before they can toss in their million plus dollar bids.
 But with all interviews focusing on how much it’s worth rather than how it sounds, and featured artists that include the Barcelona football team, it feels almost entirely materialistic.

-If you can say anything for Wu Tang, it’s that they are at least forward-thinking—someone will buy that record, and they will probably retire off it.
+If you can say anything for Wu Tang, it’s that they are at least forward-thinking - someone will buy that record, and they will probably retire off it.
 Other artists are still only just coming round to this idea.
-Regardless of how many gushing social media posts you’ve seen containing the words “Björk” and “OMG” in the last 48 hours, you shouldn’t forget that this is an artist who has been conducting a trial and error relationship with her fans for years.
-Twenty-four months ago, Björk launched a Kickstarter that eventually had to be cancelled, such was the arid lack of enthusiasm it was met with.
-Of course, Björk had fans, three million sitting on Facebook alone.
+Regardless of how many gushing social media posts you’ve seen containing the words “Björk” and “omg” in the last 48 hours, you shouldn’t forget that this is an artist who has been conducting a trial and error relationship with her fans for years.
+24 months ago, Björk launched a Kickstarter that eventually had to be cancelled, such was the arid lack of enthusiasm it was met with.
+Of course, Björk had fans - she had 3 million sitting on Facebook alone.
 But it was an unwatered relationship that had become remarkably malnourished.

-But as ever more unique and exclusive products become available in this wild terrain of music exchange, out with the dated confines of the industry, where the cost and value of anything is going through a period of more improvization than Scatman John in the 90s, I’m finding it hard to actually gauge what anything is worth anymore.
+But as ever more unique and exclusive products become available in this wild terrain of music exchange, outwith the dated confines of the industry, where the cost and value of anything is going through a period of more improvisation than Scatman John in the 90s, I’m finding it hard to actually gauge what anything is worth anymore.
 Should I be paying $1,000 dollars for a Nipsey Hussle CD when I can get a special edition Run The Jewels deluxe vinyl for £30?
-Or should I just fuck the lot and spend my wages on three voicemails from TLC’s T-Boz?
+Or should I just fuck the lot and spend my wages on 3 voicemails from TLC’s T-Boz?